matteodelabre/midijs/README.md

 ##### setInput(input)

-Set default input.
+Sets default input.

 * `input (String|Input|MIDIInput)`: the default input to select, by unique ID, or by native instance, or by wrapped instance.

 ##### setOutput(output)

-Set default output.
+Sets default output.

 * `output (String|Output|MIDIOutput)`: the default output to select, by unique ID, or by native instance, or by wrapped instance.

 ##### send(event)

-Send an event to the default output.
+Sends an event to the default output.

 * `event (EventChannel)`: event to transmit.

 #### Output

-Wraps the `send` method to take `EventChannel` instances as an argument.
+Wraps the `send` method of the native MIDI outputs to take `EventChannel` instances as an argument.

 * `native`: reference to the native output.
+* `id`: unique output ID, will be the same across instances of the app.
+* `manufacturer`: output manufacturer.
+* `name`: output name (not unique).
+* `version`: output version.

 ##### send(event)

-Send an event to this output.
+Sends an event to this output.

 * `event (EventChannel)`: event to transmit.